-"Christ is the Centre of our School Community where we
+"Christ is the Centre of our School Community where we live, love and learn together"

 This policy has been consulted centrally and fully agreed by both teaching and support staff trade unions.
 To change any aspect of this policy at a school level, the relevant body must consult appropriately with school staff and their recognised trade union representatives.